2018ik/2018ik.github.io/_wiki/fellowship.markdown

 ## Benefits

 Fellowship supplies us with all the riches of the divine life.
 The divine flow in Revelation 22:1-2 is the tree of life, the supply.
 On the negative side, fellowship carries away and discharges "germs" in our inner being.

-There is a positive feedback loop here - getting into fellowship actually gets us further into the proper function; the divine life urges us to pray more, live for the Lord, and to speak in gatherings for the carrying out of God's Economy.
+Fellowship also brings us into function; the divine life urges us to pray more, live for the Lord, and to speak for the Lord.

-Fellowship is also the first step in the life cycle mentioned in John 1 and brings in God as light.
-Alternatively, you can say that we are brought into God who is light.
+As one of the steps in the life cycle mentioned in John 1, fellowship forms a positive feedback loop.
+When we fellowships with God, we receive God as light which exposes how sinful we are.
+Then, through confession and dealing with the conscience, our fellowship deepens.